 The Great Dime Chase!

 - Dewey goes to Webby to find out more about his mother.
-She has little to no information.
+She has no information about Della beyond Scrooge refusing to speak of her.
 He gets more and more frustrated as he and Webby encounter multiple dead ends.
 Then after fending off the Archivist, the two open a secret room dedicated to Della.
 They find a note she wrote, claiming she took the Spear of Selene and apologizing to Scrooge for it.
 Webby wonders if that means Della betrayed Scrooge.
-Dewey is so horrified by the possibility that he tells Webby they can't tell Huey and Louie until they find more information.]
+Dewey is so horrified by the possibility that he tells Webby they can't tell Huey and Louie until they find more information.

 - Louie mistreating Little Bulb.
 You can't blame LB for snapping and stealing as many dimes as he can (though admittedly he had an aggressive attitude even before this).